marsalbs96/NLP-Submission-Dicoding/README.md

 # NLP-Submission-Dicoding
 This project is used to fulfill my first submission project in Advanced Machine Learning Course (Indonesian : Belajar Pengembangan Machine Learning) by Dicoding Academy.
-In this project, students should implement the NLP model with TensorFlow
+In this project, students should implement the NLP model with TensorFlow.
+The reviewer gave me score 4 stars from 5 stars.

+In this project, I want to create program about the hotel reviews.
+I used the Trip Advisor Hotel Reviews datasets, made by Larxel, from Kaggle.com (here's the link : https://www.kaggle.com/andrewmvd/trip-advisor-hotel-reviews).
+The dataset contains some reviews text from the customer and the rating.
+The rating has 5 scores (1, 2, 3, 4, 5).
+From this dataset, I want to implement the NLP Model with TensorFlow.

+Before I implement the NLP Model and TensorFlow, I did data preprocessing.
+The first step, I ensure there is not N/A Value (Null Value).
+After that, I do a Tokenize Word and make all the capitalized letter changed to lower letter.
+It's used to splitted the Review Text Sentences into words.
+For your information, the review text in this dataset uses English, so the next step is removing all of the stopwords (for example : and, or, i, me, myself, we, he, etc.).
+I download the corpus of stopwords in English using NLTK library.
+The next step is stemming.
+I used SnowBall stemmer, it's used to chop all of the affix/suffix word to the stem word.
+The next step is, I grouped the rating scores.
+I grouped 1 and 2 into Bad scores, 3 is Neutral, 4 and 5 is Good scores.
+It's used to increase the val_accuracy.

+I used 80% from the dataset for training data, and 20% for validation data